Azure/azure-openapi-validator/docs/rules.md

 Validates that system data is not defined in the properties bag, but rather as a top-level property.

 Please refer to [system-data-in-properties-bag.md](./system-data-in-properties-bag.md) for details.

+### TenantLevelAPIsNotAllowed

+Tenant level APIs are strongly discouraged and subscription or resource group level APIs are preferred instead.
+If you cannot model your APIs at these levels, you will need to present your design and get an exception from the PAS team.
+Once the exception is granted author would need to suppress the error being flagged by following steps mentioned in https://github.com/Azure/autorest/blob/main/docs/generate/suppress-warnings.md#suppress-warnings

+Please refer to [tenant-level-apis-not-allowed.md](./tenant-level-apis-not-allowed.md) for details.

 ### TopLevelResourcesListByResourceGroup